urbit/urbit.org-reloaded/content/events/2022-11-01-developer-week.md

 It's been almost two months since Assembly and the last cohort of Hoon School Live has just finished.
 The year is drawing to a close and the Urbit developer community is getting bigger every day.
 This calls for a celebration.

-From the 14th until the 18th of November the Urbit Foundation is organizing Urbit Developer Week.
-A week full of announcements, good conversations, the launch of several new initiatives and much more.
+From the 14th through the 18th of November the Urbit Foundation is organizing a week full of announcements, thoughtful conversations, launches, and more.

 ## Schedule
 | Date – Time*   | What                          | Meetup                                                    | Youtube                                              |